 Hairline cracks can develop in porcelain tile due to cracking in the concrete surface under the tile.
-The expansion and contraction of the concrete will put strain on the tile and cause reflective cracking.
+The expansion and contraction of the concrete will put a strain on the tile and cause reflective cracking.
 Using a crack suppression membrane will stop these stresses from transmitting and protect the tile from hairline cracks.

-Concrete has control joints which allow the surface to contract and expand, thus avoiding cracks.
+Concrete has control joints that allow the surface to contract and expand, thus avoiding cracks.
 It’s possible to avoid hairline cracks in the porcelain tile by continuing the control joints through the tile.
 This method is recommended by the Tile Council of North America, as it prevents hairline cracks in the tile from developing if the control joints move.
 Unfortunately, no particular method for tiling over the control joints has yet been recommended.

-Step 2 - Cracks in Concrete
+Cracks in Concrete

 If there are cracks in the concrete over which you’ll be tiling, you need to fill them before doing anything else.
 Once they filled and the surface is level, give it ample time to cure before moving on.
 That means several days rather than hours.
 By taking longer over this part of the process you lessen the likelihood of future cracks.

 A crack suppression membrane performs 2 functions.
 It shields the tile from any movement in the concrete, which is its main job.
 It’s also waterproof, so it stops moisture from inducing cracks.